mistersourcerer/blog/_posts/en/2017-03-20-the-polite-code-reviewer.md

 and focus the review on appreciation of the good stuffs.
-Again, since this is a difficult thing for us programmers (should I dare to say humans?), here are some examples that I learnt from time and that I tend to mix, match and use on my reviews:
+Again, since this is a difficult thing for us programmers (should I dare to say humans?), here are some examples that Time taught me and that I tend to mix, match and use on my reviews:

  - Nice idea in here!
 I didn't know this was possible.